ucla-data-archive/policies/content/code-of-conduct.md

 Behaviour not explicitly mentioned above may still constitute harassment.
 The list above should not be taken as exhaustive but rather as a guide to make it easier to enrich all of us and the communities in which we participate.
 All Carpentry interactions should be professional regardless of location: harassment is prohibited whether it occurs on- or offline, and the same standards apply to both.

 Enforcement of the Code of Conduct will be respectful and not include any harassing behaviors.
-Any changes to the meaning of this Code of Conduct must be approved by majority vote of both the Policy subcommittee and The Carpentries Executive Council.
-The Carpentry Community will be informed of these changes and any concerns that are raised will be discussed by the Policy committee.
+Any changes to the meaning of this Code of Conduct must be approved by the staff of the Data Science Center.

 Thank you for helping make this a welcoming, friendly community for all.

 *This code of conduct is a modified version of that used by the Carpentries.
-Contributors to this document: Adam Obeng, Aleksandra Pawlik, Bill Mills, Carol Willing, Erin Becker, Hilmar Lapp, Kara Woo, Karin Lagesen, Pauline Barmby, Sheila Miguez, Simon Waldman, Tracy Teal.*
+Contributors to this document: Leigh Phan, Leigh Phan and Tim Dennis*